microsoft/TypeScript-Website/packages/handbook-v1/en/declaration files/Publishing.md

 title: Publishing
 layout: docs
 permalink: /docs/handbook/declaration-files/publishing.html
+oneline: How to get your d.ts files to users
 ---

 Now that you have authored a declaration file following the steps of this guide, it is time to publish it to npm.
 There are two main ways you can publish your declaration files to npm: